Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 I is the country’s annual export volume;

-GDP is the country's gross domestic product for the same period.
+GDP is the gross domestic product of a country for the same period.

 Foreign trade quota: